 Andrew Bacon, the company’s co-founder and CTO, says: “We’re using the space environment to make new materials that you cannot make on Earth.
 This may be making bigger crystals or making the strongest metals, bringing them back down to Earth, and using them to make things like more efficient aircraft turbines or better electronics for cell towers, and this will all save energy and CO2.”

 Here's how it works: the Space Forge itself is a miniature ‘factory’ that’s around the size of a small oven.
-It’s launched into space on their ForgeStar platform, using small rockets that are carried into the upper atmosphere on jumbo jets and then fired into space.
+It’s launched into space on their ForgeStar platform, using small rockets that are carried into the upper atmosphere on jumbo jets and then fired into space as well as being able to be launched on vertical rockets too.
 The ForgeStar spends anything from a couple of weeks to six months orbiting the Earth while its robotic systems are busily making new materials.
 Then it returns to Earth where it can be reused and redeployed on new missions.

 It’s certainly been a stellar rise for a company that was founded on a kitchen table in Bristol in 2018 by Andrew Bacon and CEO Josh Western, who met while working together at satellite manufacturer Thales Alenia Space.